srikrsna/vanguard/README.md

 Naturally these roles need to be stored somewhere (database).
 The pattern can be constructed on demand or can also be stored against each time roles are assigned/removed against a user.

-For any use case that you are having a problem with achieving or general suggestions to improve the package, please open an issue.
+For any use case that you are having a problem with achieving or general suggestions to improve the package, please open an discussion thread.